CSharplie/ploosh/docs/connectors/spark/csv.md

 This connector is used to read CSV files using Spark.

-:warning: A spark connector can be use only with another spark connector.
+⚠️ A spark connector can be use only with another spark connector.
 It is not possible to use a spark connector with a non spark connector.

 See [Spark documentation](/docs/configuration-spark-mode/) for more information.